olgarithms/sphinx-tutorial/docs/5-generating-docs.md

    modules
 ```

 We also need to point Sphinx to the source python module's path.
-In `conf.py`, add the following
+In the beginning of `conf.py`, add
-code snippet to add the parent directory (which is the root of the repo) to the path:
+the following code snippet to add the parent directory (which is the root of the repo) to the path:

 ```py
 import os